 Make sure buyers have a thorough understanding of what your business offers.
 Providing pamphlets, brochures, capability statements, and other literature will allow for a better understanding of the product and/or service you bring forth and will also give you another means to increase your exposure.

-✓ Know your market.
+Know your market.

-Explore to see what the government is up to.
+Explore upcoming opportunities within local government.
 Look at Budget books, and Capital Improvement plans to stay ahead of the game so that you can position yourself accordingly.